compelab/opensource/hackathonCordova/myClasses/readme.md

 4. Italo Oliveira

 # Software Engineering
-- Which functions does the app has?
+- Which functions does the app have?
-  - Shows if a class will happen in the day.
+  - Shows if a class will happen in the current day.
   - Shows what is going on in a select class.
   - Shows attached images/video too (picture of the board / lecture of the professor).